 As of 2020, the top languages generally spoken at home in the Philippines are Tagalog, Binisaya, Hiligaynon, Ilocano, Cebuano, and Bikol.

-In early 2020, the COVID-19 pandemic reached the Philippines, necessitating nationwide lockdowns.
+In early 2020, the COVID-19 pandemic reached the Philippines, causing nationwide lockdowns and a brief economic recession.

-In 2021, the Philippines had a total installed power capacity of 26,882 MW, with the majority generated from coal, oil, hydropower, natural gas and geothermal sources.
+In 2021, the Philippines had a total installed power capacity of 26,882 MW, with 43 percent generated from coal.

-In 2021, the entry of Dito Telecommunity improved the country's telecommunications service that had been dominated by the PLDT-Globe Telecom duopoly for more than two decades.
+In 2021, the entry of Dito Telecommunity improved the Philippines' telecommunications service, breaking the PLDT-Globe Telecom duopoly.

-In 2021, the total water withdrawals amounted to 89 billion cubic meters.
+In 2021, total water withdrawals in the Philippines amounted to 89 billion cubic meters.

-In January 2022, the Philippines women's national football team qualified for the 2023 FIFA Women's World Cup, their first World Cup.
+The Philippines women's national football team qualified for the 2023 FIFA Women's World Cup, their first World Cup, in January 2022.

-In 2022, the Philippines was listed as the seventh-most-dangerous country for journalists by the Committee to Protect Journalists due to 13 unsolved murders of journalists.
+The Philippines was listed as the seventh-most-dangerous country for journalists in 2022 by the Committee to Protect Journalists due to 13 unsolved murders of journalists.

 According to official estimates, the Philippines had 7,000,000 hectares of forest cover in 2023.

-As of 2023, the Philippines' labor force was around 50 million, and its unemployment rate was 3.1 percent.
+As of 2023, the Philippines' labor force was around 50 million, and the unemployment rate was 3.1 percent.

 In 2023, remittances from overseas Filipinos reached a record US$37.20 billion, accounting for 8.5 percent of the Philippines' GDP.

-The Philippines women's national football team qualified for the 2023 FIFA Women's World Cup, their first World Cup.
+The Philippines women's national football team qualified for the 2023 FIFA Women's World Cup, their first World Cup, in January 2022.

 As of January 2024, the Philippines' gross international reserves totaled US$103.406 billion.